 When the CSI driver is deployed on Kubernetes users can attach the exposed volumes via:

 - CSI ephemeral volume

-For the developers who are interested in developing third party CSI drivers, can checkout this documentation.
+The developers who are interested in developing third-party CSI drivers can check out this documentation.
 But for understanding what needs to be done from the implementation side of the CSI driver - it is written in the docs.

 Specifically, the following is dictated by Kubernetes regarding CSI.